codatio/codat-docs/docs/usecases/summary/lending.md

 ---
-title: "Underwriting with Codat"
+title: "Lending with Codat"
-sidebar_label: "Underwriting"
+sidebar_label: "Lending"
-description: "An overview of the underwriting use case supported by Codat"
+description: "An overview of the lending use case supported by Codat"
 ---

-During underwriting, the lender evaluates a borrower's financial history, income, assets, and debts to determine the financial risk the borrower poses to the lender.
+During lending, the lender evaluates a borrower's financial history, income, assets, and debts to determine the financial risk the borrower poses to the lender.
 The goal, in the end, is to provide loans and insurance products for SMBs based on the outcome of that assessment.

 ### How Codat can help

-We can support traditonal banks, neobanks, and digital lenders in their underwriting activity by leveraging our [Assess](/assess/overview) and [Accounting](/accounting-api/overview), [Commerce](/commerce-api/overview), and [Banking](/banking-api/overview) API products.
+We can support traditonal banks, neobanks, and digital lenders in their lending activity by leveraging our [Assess](/assess/overview) and [Accounting](/accounting-api/overview), [Commerce](/commerce-api/overview), and [Banking](/banking-api/overview) API products.

 ![](/img/use-cases/summary-pages/dbdaea6d-underwriting.png)